Get your project estimate

 Remove Debris by Hand or Scoop

-Start cleaning near the downspout to establish a clear path for debris removal.
-Put on protective gloves before removing large debris like leaves, twigs, and branches by hand.
-For compacted material, use a plastic scoop or trowel rather than metal tools that could damage your gutter surfaces.
+Clear debris around the downspout first so you have a clear path for removing it.
+Wear gloves before you start removing large debris, such as leaves, branches, and sticks, by hand.
+When cleaning out compacted debris, use a plastic scoop or trowel rather than metal tools that can scratch your gutters.

 Flush Gutter Toward Downspout